 ACFR’s administrative offices are now open to the public.
-Our business hours are currently Monday thru Friday from 9am-4pm, and we will be closed on Fridays.
+Our business hours are currently Monday thru Friday from 8am-4pm, and we are closed from 12pm-1pm.
 If you have any questions, please call our main office at 303-539-6800 or reach us through our contact form here.
 The Fire Prevention Office hours are currently 7:30am-4pm Monday thru Friday.
 Please call 303-539-6862 to reach the Fire Prevention Office.

 May 1, 2020